 Changing the logical structure and file system of the drive

-If data was deleted as a result of a change in the logical structure of the drive (changing the file system, formatting, corrupting the boot record, creating or deleting new logical partitions), this further aggravates the recovery process, as some parts of files may be lost forever in such manipulations.
-However, even after changing the logical structure, the user still has a chance to recover data using RS Partition Recovery and the deep disk analysis function.
+If data has been deleted due to changes in the logical structure of the drive (changing the file system, formatting, damaging the boot record, creating or deleting new logical partitions) it further aggravates the information recovery process because some parts of files may be permanently lost during such manipulations.
+Nevertheless, even after changing the logical structure the user still has a chance to recover data with the help of RS Partition Recovery and the deep disk analysis feature.

-What should I do if my restored files cannot be opened?
+What to do if recovered files cannot be opened?

-If, after the photo recovery process, some images do not open, work, or their content remains inaccessible, and an error accompanies the file launch, we recommend using a specialized utility to recover damaged RS File Repair photos.
+If after performing the photo recovery process, some images do not open, do not work or their contents remain inaccessible, and the file launch is accompanied by an error, we recommend using a specialized utility for restoring damaged photos RS File Repair.

 This utility is capable of restoring the integrity of images that were restored after deletion.
-RS File Repair work algorithms allow you to correct damaged data and restore the logical structure of information, which eventually returns the files.
+The algorithms of RS File Repair allow you to repair corrupted data and restore the logical structure of the information, which eventually brings back the file’s functionality.

-For convenience, RS File Repair is equipped with a user-friendly and intuitive interface, the ability to preview the data being recovered, and manual and automatic modes of recovery, which allows you to use the utility to absolutely anyone, regardless of experience with your computer.
+For convenience RS File Repair is equipped with a user-friendly and intuitive interface, the ability to preview the recovered data, as well as manual and automatic recovery modes, which allows you to use the utility to absolutely everyone, regardless of the experience of using a computer.